Video: Neurovasculature of dorsal trunk and neck

 And the subcostal arteries have their name because they lie below the last ribs, as you can clearly see here on this image.
-Now, these constitute the lowest pair of branches that derive from the thoracic aorta and are in series with, then, the intercostal arteries.
+Now, these constitute the lowest pair of branches that derive from the thoracic aorta and are in parallel with, then, the intercostal arteries.

 Now, the subcostal arteries are going to be forming anastomoses with the superior epigastric, lower intercostal, and lumbar arteries.

 Now, they give off little branches towards the back, and they supply, then, the anterior and posterior abdominal walls.